game8149/LabDesk/README.md

 - Utilities Build 1000 (help tools)
 - LabDesk Build 1000 L3 (using Windows Forms)
 - LabDesk Web (not avaible)

+Note: We are translating all software's lexical from spanish to english for a better comprehension.

 ## Client Requirements
 - Its necessary have .Net Framework 4.5.2 installed.